PiotrZettt/JobWallet2/README.md

 Next thing to do is an ability of inputting multiple parts at a time.
 At the moment the input of each part has to be confirmed with the "sign" button.

 ## How to run
-In the main application folder run: python manage.py runserver
+In the main application folder run:

+python manage.py runserver

+To create admin account run:

+python manage.py createsuperuser

 Demo
 https://piotrzet.pythonanywhere.com/records/